 Resumé

-Dr. J. Lawrence Bencze, Associate Professor Emeritus, Dept. CTL, OISE, U. Toronto
+Dr. J. Lawrence (‘Larry’) Bencze, Associate Professor Emeritus, Dept. CTL, OISE, U. Toronto

 Welcome to my online CV!
-Although I no longer teach courses (like these), I do some university service work (e.g., for FOE; SMT).
-Mostly, though, I focus on my STEPWISE-based research & publication programme – often working with graduate students, teachers & others in collaborative action research to learn about students’ research-informed & negotiated sociopolitical actions to overcome STSE Harms.
-Some publications from this (and earlier) research are highlighted on this page.
-Refer also to my ORCID record, my UofT profile and a PDF copy of my most recent full curriculum vitae linked below.
+Although I no longer teach courses (like these), I do some university service (e.g., for FOE; SMT).
+Mostly, though, I focus on my STEPWISE-based research & publication programme – working with graduate students, teachers & others in collaborative action research to learn about students’ research-informed & negotiated sociopolitical actions to overcome STEM-SE Harms.
+Some publications from my work are highlighted on this page.
+Refer also to my ORCID, my Google Scholar page, my UofT profile and a PDF copy of my latest full curriculum vitae linked below.

 MY RESEARCH TRAJECTORY